CleoCTech/vue3-learning/ReadMe.md

         }
     </script>
   ```
-- If we want to this kind of notifcation to `About Page` or `Contact Us Page`, we have to repeatedly copy and paste.
+- If we want to take this kind of notifcation to `About Page` or `Contact Us Page`, we have to repeatedly copy and paste.
 And if you want to change the styling of the notification, you will have again to edit the same code in all pages.
 This does not make sense.
 We need to have things in sync.
 - To solve this, we can use some `Vue` mechanism called `Mixins`, which is a sort of like `traits` in `PHP` or `ThreadTools` if you took `Java Multi-threading course` 😊
 - Let's a new directory called `mixins` and file `flash.js` .
 - When you are creating `mixins`, one nice thing is; the object you're exporting will be identical to all of your vue components and whatever you create inside your object, it will be `mixed in` iniside your component.